12 Cleanest Hotels, According to Travel Agents

 These days, hygiene is top of mind for every traveler.
 When you venture out on vacation, you may plan to wear a mask everywhere you should and regularly disinfect your belongings, but how can you ensure that your hotel room is germ-free?
 Rest assured that most hotel chains have adopted new and improved cleaning measures to protect guests in the age of coronavirus.
 “Hotels want to do everything they can to keep a clean environment,” says Robert Miller, the founder and owner of TravelAdvocates.
 “They want you to travel and have a fantastic hotel stay.”

 That said, a select few hotels stand apart from the pack—and travel agents have the secret intel on who is leading the industry with protocols like contactless temperature checks and state-of-the-art cleaning tech.
 “We have our [fingers on the] pulse of the changing situation and monitor the local government and health directives to ensure the hotel has the client’s best health and hygiene interests at heart,” says Sangeeta Sadarangani, CEO of the travel company Crossing.
 For peace of mind while you travel, consider booking a stay at the hotels with the top hygiene standards in the world, according to travel agents.
-But before packing your bags, make sure to abide by these rules the CDC wants you to follow before traveling again.

 The Wynn, Las Vegas, Nevada